TaoK/PoorMansTSqlFormatter/README.txt

  - This is NOT a full SQL-parsing solution: only "coarse" parsing is performed, the minimum necessary for re-formatting.

- - The code is very "procedural" - no effort has been made to organize the code according to object-oriented design principles.

  - The standard formatter does not always maintain the order of comments in the code;
     a comment inside an "INNER JOIN" compound keyword, like "inner/*test*/join", would get moved out, to "INNER JOIN /*test*/".
 The original data is maintaned in the parse tree, but the standard formatter shuffles comments in cases like this for clarity.

- - DDL parsing is VERY coarse, the bare minimum to display ordered table column and procedure parameter declarations.
+ - DDL parsing, in particular, is VERY coarse - the bare minimum to display ordered table column and procedure parameter declarations.

  - No effort has been made to support compatibility level 70 (SQL Server 7)